Skip to Main Content

 Combining a prepaid business card with a flexible spending line, the Revenued Business Card + Flex Line balances some of the best features of business rewards cards with the convenience and flexibility of business loans or a line of credit.

 However, this financing model comes with risks.
-Not only is it impossible to avoid finance charges the way you can using a traditional credit card’s grace period or a 0 percent introductory APR, but you also risk not having enough funds in your account to cover your automatic daily finance charges, resulting in fees.
+Not only is it impossible to avoid finance charges in the same way you can when using a traditional credit card’s grace period or a 0 percent introductory APR, but you also risk not having enough funds in your account to cover your automatic daily finance charges.
+That will result in you being charged a fee.

 What are the pros and cons?